smflow/node-express-ts-server/README.md

-# node-express-ts-server
-A Node.js, Express.js and typescript web server

 # Node.js Express.js TypeScript Web Server Scaffold

 This repository provides a scaffold for building a Node.js web server using Express.js framework with TypeScript.